Aquafina-water-bottle/Fena/README.md

 * support minecraft versions between 1.10 and 1.12
 * rcon support

-and assuming I do things correctly, the list of things I'm planning on adding will be in the 'main.java' class
+and assuming I do things correctly, the list of things I'm planning on adding will be in under general/main.java